mehrdaad/Hardcore_OSINT_Rec/README.md

 - [nsa-observer](https://www.nsa-observer.net/) - NSA in the nutshell
 - [PRISM-break](https://prism-break.org/en/) - Help make mass surveillance of entire populations uneconomical!
 We all have a right to privacy, which you can exercise today by encrypting your communications and ending your reliance on proprietary services.
 - [OSRFramework](https://github.com/i3visio/osrframework) - Open Sources Research Framework focused on providing API and tools to perform more accurate online researches.
+- [DMI Tools](https://wiki.digitalmethods.net/Dmi/ToolDatabase) - The Digital Methods Initiative
+- [WhereEvent](http://www.wherevent.com/) - Looking for the best parties, events and activities in your area?